zliu41/CIPs/CIP-plutus-modules/README.md

 validation still succeeds, then that input may safely be removed.
 The advantages of this approach are its simplicity, and lack of a need for changes anywhere else in the code.
-The disadvantage is that transaction balancing may become much more expensive: note that removing one reference input may make others redundant too, and so script verification could in the worst case need to be performed a quadratic number of times (in the number of scripts).
+The disadvantage is that transaction balancing may become much more expensive--quadratic in the number of scripts, in the worst case.

+The reason for this is that removing one reference input may make others redundant too; for example if script A depends on script B, then script B may not become redundant only after script A has been removed--just evaluating script A may use the value of B. So if the balancer tries to remove B first, it will fail--and so B must be revisited after A has been shown to be redundant.
+In the absence of information on script dependencies, after one successful script removal then all the others must be revisited.
+Hence a quadratic complexity.

+In the case of 'value scripts' this argument does not apply: just evaluating a script will not fail because a different script is not present.
+In this case it would be sufficient to traverse all the scripts once, resulting in a linear number of transaction verifications.

 ##### Second approach: garbage collection